Bylaws

 The Academy may also have offices at such other places, within or without its state of incorporation, where it is qualified to do business, as its business and activities may require, and as the Board of Directors may, from time to time, designate.

-1. Represent physician assistants and student physician assistants in order to maximize the benefit of their services to the public and their stakeholders;
+1. Represent physician associates and student physician associates in order to maximize the benefit of their services to the public and their stakeholders;

 2. Encourage its membership to render quality services to the health profession and the general public;